MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v1.0/dynamics-open-api.md

     node BC_OAS.js
     ```
 6) Browse to `http://localhost:3000`.
-7) To use **Try it out** authorization in the swagger-ui, an Azure Active Director app must be created.
+7) To use **Try it out** authorization in SwaggerUI, an Azure Active Director app must be created.
 [Follow these steps to create an AAD app, with access to Business Central](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-develop-connect-apps#setting-up-azure-active-directory-aad-based-authentication).
-Copy and paste the client ID from the AAD app into the authorization dialog of swagger-ui.
+Copy and paste the client ID from the AAD app into the authorization dialog of SwaggerUI.

 > [!NOTE]
 > For OAuth2 testing purposes, a multi-tenant AAD app has been created.
 Admin consent is needed.
 Client ID : 060af3ac-70c3-4c14-92bb-8a88230f3f38.